Ecological Economics CGS

 All students must meet the Requirements for the Certificates of Graduate Study

-Ecological Economics examines the relationships between ecological and economic systems while working to solve humanity's environmental challenges.
-It is based on the understanding that the economy is a subsystem of a larger ecological life support system, and it strives to create an ecologically sustainable, socially equitable, and economically efficient future.
-The certificate is a problem-based, interdisciplinary program focused on developing a practical framework for integrating economic and ecological systems.
+Ecological Economics examines the relationships between ecological, social, and economic systems while working to solve humanity's environmental challenges.
+It is based on the understanding that the socio-economic system is a subsystem of a larger ecological life support system, and it strives to create an ecologically sustainable, socially equitable, and economically efficient future.
+The certificate is a problem-based, interdisciplinary program focused on developing a practical framework for integrating socio-economic and ecological systems.
 Students will acquire a theoretical and pragmatic basis to carry these skills into the world of practice.

 Requirements for Admission to Certificate of Graduate Study in Ecological Economics

 FOR APPLICANTS TO THE CERTIFICATE PROGRAM: Applicants seeking to enroll in only a Certificate of Graduate Study program must complete the online UVM Graduate Application and all associated requirements.
 Note: You must have completed an advanced degree (Master's, Ph.D., or J.D.) to apply for just the certificate and the GRE is not required.

 Minimum Degree Requirements